On Graded Monads, Distributive Laws and Costrong Functors

 Let $\M$ be a monoidal category acting on two categories $\A$ and $\B$.
 The category of (mixed) optics $\optic_{\A,\B}$\footnote{Strictly speaking, optics depend not on the {\em underlying categories} $\A$, $\B$ but on their {\em $\M$-actions}.} has as objects pairs of objects of $\A$ and $\B$, respectively, and hom-sets

-Examples~\cite{CEGLMPR2020} include cases where $\A,\B$ are not necessarily small, but the above coend still exists.
-There is an identity-on-objects functor $\A\op \otimes \B \to \optic_{\A,\B} $ exhibiting $\optic_{\A,\B}$ as the Kleisli category of a {\em promonad} in the bicategory of profunctors.
+We refer to~\cite{CEGLMPR2020} for more details and a plethora of examples; these include cases where $\A,\B$ are not necessarily small, but the above coend still exists.
+There is an identity-on-objects functor $\A\op \otimes \B \to \optic_{\A,\B} $ exhibiting $\optic_{\A,\B}$ as the Kleisli category of a monad in the bicategory of profunctors~\cite{PastroStreet2008}.

-In previous work~\cite{BalanPantelimon2024}, the authors of this paper have observed that optics are in fact {\em parametric} in the two $\M$-actions, in the sense that pairs of $\M$-costrong/$\M$-strong functors act as {\em optics transformers}.
-More in detail, an $\M$-costrong functor between $\M$-actegories $F:\A \to \A'$ and an $\M$-strong one $G:\B \to \B'$ induce a functor between categories of optics $\optic(F,G):\optic_{\A,\B}\to \optic_{\A', \B'}$ as follows: on objects, $F$ and $G$ act component-wise by $(X,Y) \mapsto (F(X),G(Y))$.
+Observe that optics are in fact {\em parametric} in the two $\M$-actions, in the sense that pairs of $\M$-costrong/$\M$-strong functors act as {\em optics transformers}.
+More in detail, an $\M$-costrong functor between $\M$-actegories $F:\A \to \A'$ and an $\M$-strong one $G:\B \to \B'$ induce a functor between categories of optics $\optic(F,G):\optic_{\A,\B}\to \optic_{\A', \B'}$ as follows: on objects, $F$ and $G$ act component-wise by $(X,Y) \mapsto (FX,GY)$.
 The action on morphisms, that is, on optics, is globally induced by the composite

 The correspondence $(\A,\B)\mapsto \optic_{\A,\B}$ determines now a $2$-functor

 from the product of the $2$-categories of $\M$-actions, $\M$-costrong functors and $\M$-costrong natural transformations $\mact_\cst$, respectively $\M$-actions, strong functors and strong natural transformations $\mact_\st$ into $\cat$.